 Lil’s expression suggests she can taste abalone right now.
-‘You know if you are cooking Chinese stirfry cut it against grain like you’d do meat.
+‘You know if you are cooking Chinese stirfry cut it against the grain like you’d do meat.
 Don’t beat it, just dip it in breadcrumbs and egg, then drop in hot oil for a few seconds.
 Oh, it is beautiful!’

 Sunlight bounces off the gleaming glasses, dances on the table, Amy’s silver rings and bangles shooting rays like spears.
 All eyes focus on several groups fishing at the pier.
 Families, father and son couples, mate duos, primary school children alongside teenagers, lone anglers.
 Mesmerised they appear to have run out of conversation.
-The war on terror may be headlines in the newspapers, but is remote here.
+The war on terror may be headlines in the newspapers but is remote here.

-Meanwhile residents of the small fishing village use the kiosk as a backstop, a pick-up point for newspapers or the place to keep up with local gossip.
-Visitors to the adjacent Caravan Park, or local fishermen collect the latest government circular, frequent the sandwich bar or perhaps buy the ubiquitous microwavable packaged pie and sausage roll.
+Meanwhile, residents of the small fishing village use the kiosk as a backstop, a pick-up point for newspapers or the place to keep up with local gossip.
+Visitors to the adjacent Caravan Park or local fishermen collect the latest government circular, frequent the sandwich bar or perhaps buy the ubiquitous microwavable packaged pie and sausage roll.

-Day trippers, like me, from Melbourne, off-loaded at the terminus by the old-fashioned diesel train, sit at the tables beneath shady orange and red flowering grevilleas, sipping hot drinks from polystyrene cups or cold drinks from glass bottles or tins.
+Day-trippers, like me, from Melbourne, off-loaded at the terminus by the old-fashioned diesel train, sit at the tables beneath shady orange and red flowering grevilleas, sipping hot drinks from polystyrene cups or cold drinks from glass bottles or tins.
 We read the complimentary paper and tourist brochures or contemplate the surprising mellowness of this backwater until it is time to either catch the ferry to French or Phillip Islands or return on the train.

-I walk towards the pier.
+I walk toward the pier.
 The tide is coming in with speed now and the water gurgles and glubs as it slaps against the pier pylons.
 I drop a sprig of rosemary and a strand of lavender into the water and whisper, ‘for you my love, memories of home.
 We’re doing all right.’

 I feast on the glorious vista of the sea and islands beyond.
 This oasis of calm embedded in my heart.
 Worries dissipate and I know I’ve told John the truth – despite life’s upheavals, despite all the madness in the world, we are fortunate and doing all right!